 Both varieties occuring in Conjecture~\ref{msmainconjb} are invariant under $GL_{m^{2c}}$, so their coordinate rings are $GL_{m^{2c}}$-modules.
 Conjecture~\ref{msmainconj} is a straightforward consequence of Conjecture \ref{msmainconjb} by Schur's lemma.

-A program to prove Conjecture \ref{msmainconjb} is outlined in \cite{MS2}.
-This paper also contains a discussion why the desired irreducible modules (called {\em representation theoretic obstructions}) should exist.
+A program to prove Conjecture \ref{msmainconjb} is outlined in~\cite{MS2}, which also contains a discussion why the desired irreducible modules (called {\em representation theoretic obstructions}) should exist.
 This is closely related to a separability question \cite[Conjecture 12.4]{MS2} that we will not address in this paper.